sws-archived/stanford_upgrade_scripts/delete_modules/README.md

 1. This repository can be found in /afs/ir/group/webservices/tools/stanford_upgrade_scripts/delete_modules.
 2. If you aren't already using drush aliases on our sites platform, save the example aliases.drushrc.php file to your AFS home directory.
 3. Double check the variables last used in the variables.inc file are the variables you want to use now.
+If this is your first time running the script, copy example.variables.inc to variables.inc.
 4. If you only want to delete modules from a small subset of sites on the server, create a file listing only those sites and enter the file path under the sws_sites_list_path variable.
 An example is saved to this repository with the test site ds_sws-uat-jsv.
 5. Run ./delete_modules.sh.
 6. All logs can be found in the logs directory.